michielskobe/rnd-final-project/docs/project/matlab.md

 ## Low & High Pass Filter

+As mentioned in the introduction to this chapter, we want to able to cut off part of the frequency spectrum from the input sources of our digital mixer.
+To achieve this, we will employ both low-pass and high-pass filters.

-In Simulink, we designed an 8th order low pass filter by using a Cascade of four Direct Form 2 Digital Biquad Filters.
+In Simulink, we designed an 8th order low-pass & high-pass filter by using a Cascade of four Direct Form 2 Digital Biquad Filters.

-* Top view of the Low Pass Filter
+* Top view of the low-pass Filter
 <img src="/img/low_pass_filter.png"/>

 * Direct Form 2 Digital Biquad Filter
 <img src="/img/direct_form_2_digital_biquad_filter.png"/>

-The Simulink file for the Low & High Pass Filter can be found in the Git Repo.
+The Simulink files for the low-pass & high-pass Filters can be found in the Git Repo.

 We are using a Python library called [SciPy](https://docs.scipy.org/doc/scipy/index.html) to generate the coëfficients for these filters.
 To be able to work with SciPy, we need to install the following package:
 ```bash
 pip3 install scipy
 ```

-This is the script to get the coëfficients for the Low Pass filter:
+This is the script to get the coëfficients for the low-pass filter:
 ```python
 from scipy import signal
 from scipy.signal import sos2tf